egovernments/DIGIT-Frontend/micro-ui/web/micro-ui-internals/packages/react-components/README.md

 ```

 To use the InboxSearchComposer component for managing multiple tabs, follow these steps:
-  1. Set `ShowTab: true` in the Inboxconfig.
+  1. Set `showTab: true` in the inboxconfig.
   2. In the Config array, include configuration objects for each tab.
 For example:
         ```javascript
       export const inboxconfig = {